jolyne525/causalPricing/README.md

 ## Project Overview

-**Causal Pricing** is a simulation platform designed to demonstrate the pitfalls of traditional statistical methods in pricing strategies and the power of **Causal Inference**.
+**Causal Pricing System** is a simulation platform designed to demonstrate the pitfalls of traditional statistical methods in pricing strategies and the power of **Causal Inference**.

 In real-world e-commerce, raw data often contains **Confounding Biases** (e.g., loyal members pay higher prices but also buy more due to high income).
 A naive analysis might incorrectly conclude that "higher prices lead to higher sales" (Simpson's Paradox).